Dentamon/The-Blooket-Hack/README.md

-# The Blooket Hack - A Collaboration between Dentamon and zastix
-Blooket hacks that really work!
+# The Blooket Hack - Blooket hacks that really work!
-#### Also check out zastix's [Blooket Hacks](https://github.com/ZasticBradyn/Blooket-Hacks)
+#### Check out zastix's [CheatTools](https://github.com/ZasticBradyn/BlooketCheatTools), if you want to make hacks like these!
 # What are The Blooket Hacks?
 Our Blooket hacks allow people to progress more efficiently, easily!
 # Hacks: